keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 the metrics that are configured in your cluster.
 This example displays the two metrics we configured above:

-TODO: Is the syntax of the output changed to include the `name` of the provider (`dev-prometheus` or `dev-dynatrace`?

 ```shell
 kubectl get KeptnMetrics -A